mmillar/sonicescape/code/wp-content/plugins/custom-facebook-feed/README.txt

 = Can I show photos and videos in my Custom Facebook feed? =

 This free plugin only allows you to display text from your Facebook posts.
 To display photos and videos in your feed you would need to upgrade to the Pro version of the plugin.
 Try out a demo of the Pro version on the [Custom Facebook Feed website](https://smashballoon.com/custom-facebook-feed/demo "Custom Facebook Feed Demo"), and find out more about the Pro version [here](https://smashballoon.com/custom-facebook-feed/ "Custom Facebook Feed Pro").
+[Click here](https://smashballoon.com/differences-between-the-free-version-and-pro-version-of-the-custom-facebook-feed-plugin/ "Differences between free and Pro version of Custom Facebook Feed plugin") for a full list of all differences between the free version and Pro version.

 = Can I show the comments, shares and likes associated with each Facebook post? =